 Accounts receivable consists of fees for services for water charges due from individuals, businesses, and other governments.
 Accounts receivable are carried on the balance sheet at net realizable value.
 The Authority has elected to record bad debts using the direct write-off method.
-Generally accepted accounting principles require the allowance method be used to recognize bad debts; however, the effect of using the direct write-off method is not materially different from the results that would have been obtained under the allowance method.
+GAAP requires the allowance method be used to recognize bad debts; however, the effect of using the direct write-off method is not materially different from the results that would have been obtained under the allowance method.